W. Craig Trader: Software Engineer / Technology Generalist

 Things to Know

-- I only seek full-time, full-benefit positions, no contract work.
+- I only seek full-time, full-benefit positions, no contract work, no goverment work.

 - I only seek local positions that are reasonably close to my home in Sterling, Virginia.